Assistant Dean/Senior Assistant Dean of Admission

 - If you were selected for this position, how would you use your skills and experience to contribute to equity, inclusion and community growth at Reed?

-We intend to fill this position quickly.
-Applications will be considered as they are submitted, so you are encouraged to apply early.
+Applications will be considered as they are submitted so you are encouraged to apply early.

-Reed College replies to every candidate.
+Reed College responds to every candidate.
 We will confirm that your application is received, and if you are not selected, we will let you know as soon as possible.